Talking productivity with Be the Business’ Sir Charlie Mayfield and Tera Allas

 Being more productive can deliver many benefits to your business, from boosting growth and competitiveness to improving morale.
 But how do you know how productive you are?

-We talk productivity with Sir Charlie Mayfield, Chairman of the John Lewis Partnership and Chairman of Be the Business; an independent not-for-profit movement established to support UK businesses to improve performance.
+We talk productivity with Sir Charlie Mayfield, former Chairman of the John Lewis Partnership and Chairman of Be the Business; an independent not-for-profit movement established to support UK businesses to improve performance.
 Lloyds Banking Group have partnered with Be the Business to help companies across the UK to be more productive.